bachya/simplisafe-python/README.md

 async def main() -> None:
-    """Create the aiohttp session and run the example.""" async with ClientSession() as websession:
+    """Create the aiohttp session and run."""
+    async with ClientSession() as websession:
       # YOUR CODE HERE